 Marijuana is now legal in many states for both recreational and medical use.
-This has caused a lot of confusion for marijuana users when it comes to life insurance.
+This has caused a lot of confusion for marijuana users regarding life insurance.
 Is it still possible to get life insurance if you use marijuana?
-The answer is yes, but it may be more difficult than it was before legalization.
-In this guide, we will discuss how marijuana users can get life insurance and the factors that insurance companies take into account when making a decision.
+The answer is yes, but it may be more complicated than before legalization.
+This guide will discuss how marijuana users can get life insurance and the factors that insurance companies consider when deciding.

 - Can people who use marijuana get life insurance?

 - Can I Get Life Insurance If I’m Consuming Marijuana Medicinally?